rooter-inc/hny2015/README.md

 (It may work under lower ruby versions, but there is no guarantee for them.)

+## Quick Play
+For those who are in a hurry, just try this.

+  git clone git@github.com:rooter-inc/hny2015
+  ruby hny2015/lib/sample.rb

+Easy!

 ## How it work
 ### install
 Add this to your gem file: